twig/webui/README.md

 ### build webui.zip

+Runs script to build the webui.zip package.
+This will also copy it to the default uTorrent directory.

 To build the project for use or testing, type:

 > yarn build [-v]

-Runs script to build the webui.zip package.
 Optional `-v` argument to get more details about whats happening.

 ### prettify the code